gianlucazani/COMP3221_assignment2/README.md

 ```
 tx|gzan3055|100BTC
 ```
 The transaction will be now sent to the server role residing in the same peer and to all other peers.
-The server residing in the same peer will respond to client whether the transaction got accepted or rejected (```Accepted``` or ```Rejected``` will be printed by the client rispectively).
+The server residing in the same peer will respond to the client whether the transaction got accepted or rejected (```Accepted``` or ```Rejected``` will be printed by the client respectively).

 ### Printing the Blockchain (```pb``` command)
-As a client, we are able to ask the server residing in the same peer as we do to give us the blockchain, so that then we can print it at terminal.
-In order to do this, when the input menu is printed:
+As a client, we can ask the server residing in the same peer as we do to give us the blockchain so that then we can print it at terminal.
+To do this, when the input menu is printed:
 ```
 Which action do you want to perform? (type the command)
 tx) Transaction [tx|{sender}|{content}]